MultiFair: Multimodal Balanced Fairness-Aware Medical Classification with Dual-Level Gradient Modulation: Experimental Analysis

 \subsection{Comparative Methods}

-We compare MultiFair against a wide range of unimodal, baseline multimodal, fairness-aware, existing multimodal, and balanced multimodal approaches:
+We compare MultiFair against a wide range of unimodal, baseline multimodal, fairness-aware, existing multimodal, and balanced multimodal approaches.
+To ensure a fair comparison, all methods are tuned using a standardized grid search protocol over comparable hyperparameter ranges.
+Model selection is performed based on validation performance, where the best-performing checkpoint is selected for reporting results.
+The same validation splits, evaluation criteria, and early-stopping protocol are applied consistently for all methods.

-\textit{\textbf{Unimodal Models:}} \begin{itemize}[leftmargin=1em] \item \textbf{EfficientNet \cite{tan2019efficientnet}:} EfficientNet is a deep convolutional neural network designed for scalability, enhancing both accuracy and efficiency by combinedly scaling depth, width, and resolution through a compound coefficient. \item \textbf{ResNet \cite{he2016resnet}:} ResNet is a deep convolutional neural network that introduces residual connections (skip connections) to enable the training of very deep architectures by mitigating vanishing gradient problems. \item \textbf{VGG\cite{simonyan2015vgg}:} VGG is a deep convolutional neural network that uses small convolutional filters to increase network depth and improve performance in image recognition tasks. \item \textbf{ViT\cite{ViT}} Vision Transformer (ViT) is a transformer-based architecture that treats an image as a sequence of patches, applying self-attention mechanisms to achieve state-of-the-art performance in image recognition. \item \textbf{BERT\cite{devlin2019bert}:} Google's BERT classifier is a fine-tuned model that uses the contextualized embedding of the special token, passed through a dense layer with softmax or sigmoid activation, to perform classification tasks. \end{itemize}
+\textit{\textbf{Unimodal Models}} \begin{itemize}[leftmargin=1em] \item \textbf{EfficientNet \cite{tan2019efficientnet}:} EfficientNet is a deep convolutional neural network designed for scalability, enhancing both accuracy and efficiency by combining scaling depth, width, and resolution through a compound coefficient. \item \textbf{ResNet \cite{he2016resnet}:} ResNet is a deep convolutional neural network that introduces residual connections (skip connections) to enable the training of very deep architectures by mitigating vanishing gradient problems. \item \textbf{VGG\cite{simonyan2015vgg}:} VGG is a deep convolutional neural network that uses small convolutional filters to increase network depth and improve performance in image recognition tasks. \item \textbf{Densenet121\cite{huang2017densenet}:} DenseNet121 is a convolutional neural network where each layer receives features from all previous layers, improving feature reuse, gradient flow, and learning efficiency with fewer parameters.
+Its ability to learn subtle and multi-scale visual features makes it well-suited for medical imaging datasets such as CheXpert \cite{rajpurkar2017chexpert}.
+In these datasets, many diseases appear visually similar, and the data is often highly imbalanced.
+This helps the model achieve more robust and generalizable performance.

-\textbf{\textit{Baseline Multimodal Models}:} They fuse outputs from separate unimodal encoders (e.g., VGG for images, BERT for text) through simple concatenation or linear fusion, but this approach does not explicitly define any mechanism for cross-modal interactions or address modality imbalance.
+\item \textbf{Swin\cite{liu2021swin}}: Swin is a framework that uses a hierarchical, window-based self-attention mechanism to capture both local details and broader contextual information efficiently.
+This makes it especially appropriate for medical imaging tasks, where disease patterns are often localized, and effective performance depends on capturing context across multiple spatial scales. \item \textbf{ViT\cite{ViT}:} Vision Transformer (ViT) is a transformer-based architecture that treats an image as a sequence of patches, applying self-attention mechanisms to achieve state-of-the-art performance in image recognition. \item \textbf{BERT\cite{devlin2019bert}:} Google's BERT classifier is a fine-tuned model that uses the contextualized embedding of the special token, passed through a dense layer with softmax or sigmoid activation, to perform classification tasks. \end{itemize}